 Some will say the eyes are the windows to the soul.
 To the more science-minded, they’re an incredibly complex organ that gives us the gift of vision.
 Either way, most of us tend to take our eyes for granted.
 Just imagine your world if you lost your sight – even just reading this passage on this very screen would be impossible, not to mention seeing the expression of a loved one … or catching a gorgeous sunrise.
 Fortunately, several easy and natural ways can help protect our eyes – and even improve our vision.

 Food For Your Eyes

-- Some carotenoids like lutein, zeaxanthin, and lycopene can ward off eye disease.
-Found in spinach, mustard greens, and kale, zeaxanthin and lutein may play a protective role against cataract, age-related macular degeneration, and retinitis pigmentosa.3 Meanwhile, lycopene – found in guava, watermelon, and tomatoes – may help prevent cataracts.4
+Some carotenoids like lutein, zeaxanthin, and lycopene can ward off eye disease.
+Found in spinach, mustard greens, and kale, zeaxanthin and lutein may play a protective role against cataract, age-related macular degeneration (AMD), which is the degeneration of the central part of the retina, and retinitis pigmentosa or the degeneration of the rod cells of the retina.3 Meanwhile, lycopene – found in guava, watermelon, and tomatoes—may help prevent cataracts.4

-- One classic Ayurvedic remedy to promote good vision, especially in children, includes two grated carrots cooked in milk with one ground cardamom pod and five ground almonds, taken daily.7
+One classic Ayurvedic remedy to promote good vision, especially in children, includes two grated carrots cooked in milk with one ground cardamom pod and five ground almonds, to be taken daily.7

 Exercise For Your Eyes

 Exercise can help improve your overall health in many ways, from protecting your heart to improving your memory.
 So it’s no surprise that it can benefit your eyes, too.

 For People With Glaucoma

 A mere 15-minute walk three days a week can prevent glaucoma.

 Exercise can be helpful to people who have glaucoma, which can damage the optic nerve and cause the loss of vision.
 Increased fluid pressure inside the eyes, or intraocular pressure, can be one cause of glaucoma.